Kella, Florina: History

+Following the Greek Civil War (1946–1949), the population decreased and 3–4 hundred families remained in the village.
 Kella had 877 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Kella was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Kella was populated by Slavophones.
 The Macedonian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.